 Here we explain the various parts of vision and summarize some of the vision challenges a child will have after these surgeries.
 We’ll also discuss how these challenges can affect how a child functions at home and in school.
 All children after these surgeries will have needs that must be accommodated in the classroom and learning environment.
-You can also download our comprehensive vision guide here.

 What is vision?